Guided Self-Placement, Orientation, and Counseling/Advisement

 |COUN 206||Pathways to STEM||2|

-It is important for all students to have a Student Educational Plan (SEP) while attending Citrus College.
+It is important for all students to have a Student Education Plan (SEP) while attending Citrus College.
 Counselors assist students in developing an educational plan that reflects their goals.
-All first time non-exempt students are encouraged to complete an abbreviated SEP to enhance their success in completing their course of study.
-Students who complete orientation and develop a SEP by designated deadline dates will receive an earlier registration date.
+All first time non-exempt students are encouraged to complete an abbreviated SEP for their first semester to enhance their success in completing their course of study.
+Students who complete orientation and develop an SEP by designated deadline dates will receive an earlier registration date.
 Abbreviated SEP services for nonexempt first time students will be available as follows:

-- Students with 15 units or less: Nonexempt first-time students with 15 college units or less will be able to complete an abbreviated SEP during an in-person orientation.
-A listing of the schedule can be viewed at the Learning Center and Counseling webpages.
+- Students with 15 units or less: Nonexempt first-time students with 15 college units or less will be able to complete an abbreviated SEP during an SEP workshop.
+The SEP workshop schedule can be viewed on the Orientation Services webpage by clicking on the link to reserve a space for the workshop.

-- Students with 16 units or more: Nonexempt first-time students will be directed to meet with a counselor during an individual appointment to create a SEP.
-Prior to the appointment, students must complete orientation, declare a course of study, and official college transcripts must be on file.
+- Students with 16 units or more: Nonexempt first-time students will be directed to meet with a counselor during an individual appointment to create an SEP.
+Prior to the appointment, students must complete online orientation, declare a course of study, and official college transcripts must be on file.

 Follow-up services are designed to evaluate and track the student’s academic progress.
 Special services are provided to students on academic and/or progress probation and students who are undecided about their course of study.
 Counselors also give referrals to appropriate programs and services, both on and off campus.